 This article provides steps to resolve the issue where a virtual machine displays two datastores where it should only be one as all its files are located in the same datastore.

-When all VMware virtual machine files are located in one datastore, you experience these symptoms:
+When all VMware virtual machine files are located in one datastore, the following symptoms are seen:

 VMware vSphere ESXi 7.x